X

 Snowy road

 On a winter night with powdery snow, Ichinosuke and his wife Minako, a branch of the Ikuta family, an old Hokuriku family, were savagely murdered by somebody.
-The murderer visited the their home, called Ichinosuke pretending to be a messenger from the main family, and then smoothly took Minako out too.
+The murderer visited their home, called Ichinosuke, pretending to be a messenger from the main family, and then smoothly took Minako out, too.
 He carried a lantern with the Kamon of the main family.
 The next morning, their bodies were found on a shortcut from the village to the town, mutilated.

 Ofusa, a housewife living next door, and Yukiyo, the five-year-old daughter of Ichinosuke witnessed the murderer.
 At first, the murderer instructed Minako to bring Yukiyo along with her, but she was spared because she had a fever and was left in Ofusa’s care.

 Ofusa testified that the murderer was a tall man with a lantern bearing the Ikuta Kamon and a hooded cape.
-Prefectural police detective Matsuno and his team launch an investigation, but they fail to find any physical evidence such as a murder weapon or a lantern, or a man matching the testimony.
+Prefectural police detective Matsuno and his team launch an investigation.
+Still, they fail to find any physical evidence such as a murder weapon or a lantern, or a man matching the testimony.

-Furthermore, in a rural area with strong ties between the main and branch families, the attitude of the local people to cooperate in protecting themselves was a strong obstacle to the investigation.
+Furthermore, in a rural area with strong ties between the main and branch families, the local people’s attitude toward cooperating in protecting themselves was a strong obstacle to the investigation.

-The case went cold, and the orphaned Yukiyo was taken in by Masae Tomishima, the mother of Hatsue, who had married into the same branch family, as a result of a family meeting.
+The case went cold, and the orphaned Yukiyo was taken in by Masae Tomishima, the mother of Hatsue, who had married into the same branch family, after a family meeting.

 Eighteen years later, Yukiyo was living a happy life in Masae’s family home in Hakata without knowing the truth about her parents’ death.
 However, before her wedding, the man in the cloak, whom she still remembers, begins to appear in her dreams.